-1. Make sure we've got an Internet connection.
-Open a web browser and go to: ltc.chibitronics.com

-This brings us to the Love to Code (LTC) text programming editor.
-This is where we type the code that will be sent to the Chibi Chip.
+1. Make sure we have an Internet connection.
+Open a web browser and go to: https://makecode.chibitronics.com/ This brings us to the MakeCode block programming editor.
+This is where we can write code to send to the Chibi Chip.
+2. Begin by opening Love to Code → Blinky

-The LTC code editor has a basic layout like this:
+The MakeCode editor has a basic layout like this: